hongjieguan/playCheckersWithJava/README.md

 - Memento: the Memento design pattern here is used to implement the "undo" function.
 There is a "Memento" class used to record the board.
 Whenever a move is executed, a new instance of Memento is generated to record the board.
 The class MementoCaretaker will push this instance into a stack.
 Whenever the "undo" button is hit, the stack will pop the top memento out and sent the second-to-top momento to the board.

-If you have any advises to improve this game or find some bugs in it, please contact me.
+If you have any advises to improve this game or find some bugs in it, please let me know.